2013 World Series: Game 3

 The largest paid crowd in the history of Busch Stadium (47,432) saw the game.
 It was the first time in a World Series game that a winning play was on an obstruction call and only the second time in baseball history.

-As of 2021, this is the Cardinals' last World Series win.
+To date, this remains the Cardinals' most recent win in a World Series game.

 Game 4

 The largest paid crowd in the history of Busch Stadium (47,469) saw the game, surpassing the previous night's record attendance.
-Hall of Famer and two-time World Series MVP Bob Gibson threw the ceremonial first pitch.
+Hall of Famer and two-time World Series MVP Bob Gibson threw the ceremonial first pitch while country music group Rascal Flatts sang the national anthem.
 After Boston starter Clay Buchholz, pitching through a shoulder injury, was removed for a pinch-hitter after four innings, five Red Sox relievers combined to hold St. Louis to one run on three hits the rest of the way.
 In the sixth inning, the bases were empty with two outs before Dustin Pedroia singled and David Ortiz walked.
 Then, outfielder Jonny Gomes came to bat and the Cardinals brought in Seth Maness to face him.
 Gomes worked the count to 2–2 before he broke the tie with a three-run homer that would become the difference in the game.
 The game ended when Boston closer Koji Uehara picked off pinch runner Kolten Wong with Carlos Beltrán at the plate, making it the first postseason game in baseball history to end on a pickoff.
 (However, it was not the first time a World Series game ended with a runner being tagged out during an at-bat; in the 1926 World Series, Babe Ruth was caught stealing for the final out of Game 7.)